KamoEllen/Marketing-Data-Report/README.md

 #SIX
 ![Purchase Power](https://raw.githubusercontent.com/KamoEllen/Marketing-Data-Report/main/purchase_power.png)

-import matplotlib.pyplot as plt

-# Define the data as percentages
-yes_percentage = 70
-no_percentage = 30

-# Define the labels for the pie chart
-labels = ['Reported Decline', 'No Decline']

-# Define the colors for the pie chart
-colors = ['red', 'blue']

-# Create the pie chart
-plt.pie([yes_percentage, no_percentage], labels=labels, colors=colors, autopct='%1.1f%%')

-# Add a title to the chart
-plt.title('Women and Girls Reporting a Decline \n in Body Confidence and Increase in Appearance Anxiety')

-# Show the chart
-plt.show()

 ****
 Approximately 7 in 10 women and girls report a decline in body confidence and increase in beauty and appearance anxiety, which they say is driven by the pressure for perfection from media and advertising’s unrealistic standard of beauty (Dove Global Beauty and Confidence Report).